autonomys-ambassadors/ambassador-os-peer-review/README.md

 ## Some assumptions:

-1. You have a google sheet with a list of ambassadors with three columns, Ambassador Email Address, Ambassador Discord Handle, and Ambassador Status.
+1. You have a google sheet with a list of ambassadors with four columns, Ambassador Email Address, Ambassador Discord Handle, and Ambassador Status, Primary Team.
 2. You have a google sheet with a list of ambassador contributions with columns: Timestamp, Email Address, Your Discord Handle, "Dear Ambassador, Please add text, inputs or links to your contributions during the month:"